yukunchen113/VariationalAutoEncoder/README.md

 The loss for the reconstruction is being overshadowed by the KLD loss (regularization loss).
 We should then, increase the KLD loss slowly, give the reconstruction loss some time to re-adjust.

-We put a weight parameter on the KLD term, and increase it in a few ways:
+We put a weight parameter on the KLD term:
-- increase with step, cap at 1.
+- wait until model reached sufficent reconstruction quality, then increase the weight by a fraction at each step, cap at 1.
-- constrain the KLD loss to be above a certain value
-- constrain the reconstruction loss to be below a certain value.

-For more experiments on how I went about tuning the loss, see the Loss Training section below.

 This problem called posterior collapse.
 The model makes predictions independent of the latent representation, and will therefore try to solely minimize the regularization term instead.
 This causes the posterior to become equal to our prior, all our training representations collapse down to the same distribution.